MSci Developmental Biology / Course details

 · Learn to communicate computational results.

 - Project management

-- To be able to work in a group to meet deadlines for written and experimental work.
+- To be able to meet deadlines for written and experimental work.

 - Problem solving